365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 By the end of the year you’ll have a much more clutter-free home and an easier, simpler life!

 Some of these 365 ways are quick and easy, others will take longer and require a bit more effort and planning.
-There’s no need to follow the order I’ve laid out so you can pick and choose your own order depending on what suits you and the time and space you have available.
+There’s no need to follow the order I’ve laid out so you can pick and choose your own order depending on what suits you and the time, energy and space you have available.

 Remember the saying that ‘no pain, no gain’?
 So, even though it seems like a long list (and it is!), just tick off one way each day and you’ll have a decluttered home and life that’s definitely worth the effort!